popey/popey.com-blog/content/post/2023/charting-ev-car-charging.md

 Result: `459`

-So, around 14% of the time I charge away from home, and around 86% of the time I'm charging on my own infrastructure.
+So, around 14% of the time I charge away from home, and around 86% of the time I'm charging on my infrastructure.

 #### Home